skiadas/AppliedStatsCourse/syllabus.md

 ### Online quizzes

-We will be using the [Moodle platform](http://moodle.hanover.edu) for online quizzes and homework assignments.
+We will be using the [Moodle platform](http://moodle.hanover.edu) for online quizzes.
 You will typically have one quiz each week.
 Each quiz has a two hour time limit, and will have a deadline no more than a week after we cover that topic.
-You are allowed to take the quiz up to 3 times before that deadline, and you receive feedback after each attempt.
-Only the best of those 3 tries will count.
+You are allowed to take the quiz up to 2 times before that deadline, and you receive feedback after each attempt.
+The average of the two tries will be your final quiz score.
 You are expected to work on the quizzes on your own, and you are allowed to refer to the book and class notes while taking them.
 Your quiz score is 10% of your final grade.

 ### Exams

-There will be two midterms, on Friday, October 7th and Friday, November 11th, and a final/3rd midterm during finals week. **You have to be here for the exams**.
+There will be two midterms, on Wednesday, October 4th and Friday, November 10th, and a final/3rd midterm during finals week. **You have to be here for the exams**.
 If you have conflicts with these days, let me know as soon as possible.
 Do not plan your vacation before you are aware of the finals schedule.
 In terms of your final grade, the exams you did better on will weigh more.

 ### Term Project